 Tips for Wildlife Sightings

-Learning an animal’s favorite food or habitat has improved our viewing success.
+Learning an animal’s favourite food or habitat has improved our viewing success.
 The best times of day to spot wildlife are early morning and at dusk.
 Particularly along the riverbanks.
-Knowing that coyotes like to hunt mice in open meadows running parallel to roadways has yielded sightings from rest stops.
+Knowing that coyotes like to hunt mice in open meadows running parallel to roadways has yielded sightings from roadside lay-bys.
 And while seeing bighorn sheep licking salt off the pavement is almost guaranteed on the Lake Minnewanka Road near Banff, shaggy white mountain goats are far less comfortable around humans.
-With their preferred treat being sulfurous shale or glacial silt, we’ve spotted them from a distance at Goats and Glaciers Viewpoint, just south of Jasper on the Icefields Parkway, perched high up on the cliff faces.
+With their preferred treat being sulphurous shale or glacial silt, we’ve spotted them from a distance at Goats and Glaciers Viewpoint, just south of Jasper on the Icefields Parkway, perched high up on the cliff faces.